 Initialization¶

-CWatM needs to have estimates of the initial state of the internal storage variables, e.g. the amount of water stored in snow, soil, groundwater etc.
+CWatM needs estimates of the initial state of internal storage variables, e.g., the amount of water stored in snow, soil, groundwater, etc.

 There are two possibilities:

-The initial state of the internal storage variables are unknown and a first guess has to be used e.g. all storage variables are half filled.
+The initial state of the internal storage variables is unknown and a first guess has to be used e.g. all storage variables are half-filled.

 The initial state is known from a previous run, where the variables are stored at a certain time step.
 This is called warm start